 Pupils normally transfer from primary to secondary school between the ages of 111⁄2 and 121⁄2, so that they will have the opportunity to complete at least 4 years of secondary education.
 Primary schools will make arrangements to transfer children to the associated secondary school as determined by their home address.
 Information is sent out to parents of P7 children of the transfer arrangements for their child to attend secondary school.

-At this time, we will provide you with information on events designed to let P7 children visit the secondary school, meet up with other P7 children from other schools, so that the transition period is as smooth as possible.
+At this time, we will provide you with information on events designed to support P7 children before they move on to secondary school.